LiamGaff/Paw-Patrol-V1/README.md

 > CSS code was checked using CSS W3C CSS Validator.

 * [Online Beautifier](https://beautifier.io/)
-> Online Beautifier was used to beautify my HTML, CSS and JavaScript code.
+> Online Beautifier was used to beautify my HTML, CSS, and JavaScript code.

 * [W3C Markup Validator](https://validator.w3.org/nu/#textarea)
 >W3C Markup Validator was used to check the HTML code.